Honda Indy, Toronto

 TAKE A SMALL-TOWN BREAK

 Take in a play or build a sandcastle on the beach in Grand Bend (www.grandbend.com).
-Explore charming shops and an historic mill in Elora (www.grandandgorgeous.com), enjoy a spa day in Cobourg (www.cobourgtourism.ca) or unwind at one of Almonte’s many festivals (www.lanarkcountytourism.com).
-And delve into Ontario’s intriguing history at sites like The Diefenbunker: Canada’s Cold War Museum in Carp (www.diefenbunker.ca), the Canadian Warplane Heritage Museum in Mount Hope (www.warplane.com) and the Canadian Transportation Museum and Heritage Village in Kingsville (www.ctmhv.com).
+Explore charming shops in Niagara-on-the-Lake (www.niagaraonthelake.com), enjoy a spa day in Cobourg (www.cobourgtourism.ca) or unwind at one of Almonte’s many festivals (www.lanarkcountytourism.com).
+And delve into Ontario’s intriguing history at sites like the Diefenbunker: Canada’s Cold War Museum in Carp (www.diefenbunker.ca), the Canadian Warplane Heritage Museum in Mount Hope (www.warplane.com) and the Canadian Transportation Museum and Heritage Village in Kingsville (www.ctmhv.com).

 ENJOY WATERFRONT VIEWS

-In Ottawa, the first stop for many is Parliament Hill, where you can enjoy everything from a sound-and-light show to yoga on the lawn (www.parl.gc.ca).
-The Hill overlooks the Rideau Canal, a UNESCO World Heritage Site that draws cyclists, boaters and skaters (www.parkscanada.ca/eng/lhn-nhs/on/rideau/index.aspx).
+In Ottawa, the first stop for many is Parliament Hill, where you can enjoy everything from a sound and light show to yoga on the lawn (www.parl.ca).
+The Hill overlooks the Rideau Canal, a UNESCO World Heritage site that draws cyclists, boaters and skaters (www.parkscanada.gc.ca/rideau).
 Nearby, farmers’ stalls, independent boutiques and popular nightclubs keep the ByWard Market humming from morning to night (www.byward-market.com).
 TD Place at Lansdowne Park is home to the city’s Canadian Football League franchise, the Ottawa REDBLACKS (www.ottawaredblacks.com), as well as the Ottawa 67’s of the Ontario Hockey League (www.ottawa67s.com).
-And Ottawa will be a focal point of the country’s 150th birthday celebrations this year (www.ottawa2017.ca).

-Don’t miss the excellent attractions in the province’s smaller cities, which range from the Art Gallery of Hamilton (www.artgalleryofhamilton.com), the Canadian Canoe Museum in Peterborough (www.canoemuseum.ca) and the Canadian Bushplane Heritage Centre in Sault Ste.
-Marie (www.bushplane.com), to historic public markets such as the Kingston Public Market (www.kingstonpublicmarket.ca) and the Covent Garden Market in London (www.coventmarket.com ) and the St. Jacobs Farmers’ Market in the heart of Mennonite country (www.stjacobs.com/Farmers-Market-General-Information.htm).
+museum.ca) and the Canadian Bushplane Heritage Centre in Sault Ste.
+Marie (www.bushplane.com), to public markets such as the Kingston Public Market (www.kingstonpublicmarket.ca), the Covent Garden Market in London (www.coventmarket.com ) and the St. Jacobs Farmers’ Market in the heart of Mennonite country (www.stjacobs.com/Farmers-Market-General-Information.htm).

 THE GREAT OUTDOORS